VessyPenkova/CarRentingSystem/README.md

-The Car Renting System is a straightforward web application featuring three user categories:
+The Car Renting System is an intuitive ASP.NET MVC web application designed to assist users in finding specific trips or transportation options sorted by category.

-    1. Renting a vehicle or booking a trip
+It offers three user categories:

+The platform offers to Users, Car owners, Admins and 3rd parts parters, each with specific roles and functionalities.

+     - User renting a vehicle with specific route by category
-    2. Applying as a driver with own car for available trips listed on the page
+     - Car owners to apply as a driver with own car for specific trips listed on the page
-    3. Applying as a partner for car rental services.
+     - Applying as a Third-party partners for car rental services with more then one vehicle.

+Each category has specific roles and functionalities:

+    Features

+	Drivers
+		 Drivers can:
+		 - Create, edit, and delete their own trips and cars.
+		 - View their tipes of cars.
+	Admins
+		 Admins can:
+		 - Create, edit or delete all car and routes.
+	All Users
+		 All users can:
+		 - Search by category or keyword Select trips per page.
+		 - Sort trips by newest, oldest, price ascending, price descending, or availability
+		 - Become drivers
+	Web API for Statistics
+		 The application includes a Web API endpoint for statistics:
+		 - The statistics provides information about total  of routes and rented cars.

-Written in C# with ASP.NET MVC, SQL Server, EF Core, and MVC pattern.
+The system is developed using C# with ASP.NET MVC, SQL Server, EF Core, and follows the MVC pattern.